Llompi/llompi.github.io/CONTRIBUTING.md

 Thank you for your interest in contributing to this portfolio website project!
 This repository serves as both a personal portfolio and a demonstration of modern web development practices.

+> **⚠️ CI/CD Status:** The automated CI/CD workflows are currently paused while we focus on the portfolio revamp.
+Manual testing and review processes are in place during this period.

 ## 🎆 Welcome Contributors

 Contributions are welcome!
 Whether you're:

 - Suggesting improvements to the design
 - Reporting bugs or issues
 - Proposing new features